February 19th, 2014

 Unfortunately, it’s a hit-driven market and unless you can build a hit you’re not going to make a return on your investment.
 Building a sustainable app business is hard, the days of making easy money on iOS (or any other mobile platform) are well and truly over.

 To build a profitable business takes time, focus, determination and a little bit of luck.
 I have respect for those people around me that have started a business with zero investment.
 The same people that have put in the hours, the blood sweat and tears to get it off the ground.
 These are the people that deserve to thrive, not those that take on venture capital because it seems like the low-risk, easy option.

-If I’m going to use a new app or service for work related tasks, I look into the company and find out if it’s venture backed or privately owed.
+If I’m going to use a new app or service for work-related tasks, I look into the company and find out if it’s venture-backed or privately owned.
 If they have raised funding or are part of a startup incubator, I instantly put my guard up as this often means they are not in it for the long haul.
 They are doing it to build a “minimal viable product”, get as many users on board as quickly as possible, while all the time not even considering how they’ll earn any real revenue.
 It’s all about the user acquisition.
 Once they have enough users, they’ll be looking to flip it for a quick exit.
 They then rinse and repeat this process.